 The charges against you are serious.
 You need an assault attorney who will be equally serious about your defense.
-At the Law Offices of Lloyd Long, our renowned legal team brings more than a decade of experience to every assault case, and will be there to answer your questions, handle your documentation, guide you through the legal system, prepare you for court hearings, challenge the prosecutor’s case, and work strategically for a better outcome.
+At the Law Office of Lloyd Long, our renowned legal team brings more than a decade of experience to every assault case, and will be there to answer your questions, handle your documentation, guide you through the legal system, prepare you for court hearings, challenge the prosecutor’s case, and work strategically for a better outcome.

 Don’t wait to get the legal help you need when your very freedom hangs in the balance.
 Contact our Philadelphia criminal defense lawyer at the Law Offices of Lloyd Long today at (215) 302-0171 for a free and confidential consultation concerning assault charges in Philadelphia or the surrounding area.